-At Oakley Vale Primary School we offer a variety of additional interventions/closing the gap sessions that we use to support students.
+At Oakley Vale Primary School we offer a variety of additional interventions that we use to support students.
 These include small group interventions to support social, emotional needs, friendship skills, speech and language and to support Maths and English basic skills.
-Students are identified for additional support according to; the assessments discussed in section 2; the progress they have made; recommendations by teachers and learning support assistants and concerns raised by parents.
+Students are identified for additional interventions according to; the assessments discussed in section 2; the progress they have made; recommendations by teachers and learning support assistants and concerns raised by parents.

-No formal guidance has been published by the Department for Education (DfE) on coordinating intervention programmes within the 2014 National Curriculum.
+No formal guidance has been published by the Department for Education (DfE) on co-ordinating intervention programmes within the 2014 National Curriculum.
 However, at Oakley Vale we have adopted an approach advocated within the National Strategies document.

-We base our intervention using the three tiers or "waves" (levels of support) of increasingly individualised support based on educational outcomes and needs:
+We base our intervention using the three tiers or "waves" of increasingly individualised support:

-- Level 1: inclusion of all pupils in high-quality lessons through quality first teaching. - Level 2: small-group intervention/closing the gap sessions, designed to support pupils to 'catch up' with their peers. - Level 3: one-to-one targeted intervention for pupils identified as requiring academic support e.g. children with EHCP's.
+- Wave 1: inclusion of all pupils in high-quality lessons through quality first teaching. - Wave 2: small-group intervention, designed to support pupils to 'catch up' with their peers. - Wave 3: one-to-one targeted intervention for pupils identified as requiring support e.g. children with EHCP's.